 When Should You Call the Pediatrician?

-You should call your pediatrician if the piercing site becomes increasingly red, swollen, or starts to discharge, since these can be signs of infection.
+You should call your pediatrician if the piercing site becomes increasingly red, swollen, warm, painful, or starts to discharge, since these can be signs of infection.

-If you notice fever, worsening tenderness, or the area looks hot, don’t wait for it to settle on its own.
+If you notice fever, worsening tenderness, red streaking, or the area looks hot, do not wait for it to settle on its own.

 You should also call the pediatrician right away if your baby has excessive pain, persistent bleeding from the earlobe, or if the earring seems embedded in the tissue.